shopware5/devdocs/source/sysadmins-guide/professional-deployments/index.md

 FTP server are long gone.

 You should be using a version control system (VCS), preferably [git](https://git-scm.com/) to allow parallel development on local machines while integrating these parts in a central point.
-See the [developers guide]({{ site.url }}/developers-guide/plugin-quick-start)
+See the <a href="{{ site.url }}/developers-guide/plugin-quick-start">developers guide</a>.

 If you find yourself reusing plugins, themes or configuration, think about using [Composer](https://getcomposer.org/) and the [Shopware Composer Project](https://github.com/shopware/composer-project) for your new projects.
 It will help you